13 Big Dog Breeds Well-Suited for Hot Climates

 6. Ibizan Hound

 These elegant, deer-like dogs come from the sun-drenched Balearic Islands.
-Their super short coat and lean build make them one of the better heat-tolerant breeds.
+A super-short coat and lean build make them one of the best heat-tolerant breeds around.

 7. Afghan Hound